 There are plenty of alternatives to regular tents if you want to invest in something a bit quicker.

-Our pick for the best overall instant tent for families would be the Vango Airbeam Odyssey.
-Although other tents on this list may be set up faster and easier, the Vango can still be pitched quickly.
+Our verdict on the best overall instant tent for families would be the Vango Airbeam Odyssey.
+Although other top tents on this list may be set up faster and easier, the Vango can still be pitched quickly.
 In terms of durability and use of space, this is a great option for a family tent that will not only go up without a hitch but will last for years to come.

-We also liked the CORE 9-Person model for an instant cabin option and the Quechua 2-Person as a rugged pop-up tent for single campers.
+We also liked the CORE 9-Person instant cabin for an instant cabin option and the Quechua 2-Person as a rugged pop-up tent for single campers.
 The Ubon pop-up also offers great value if you are looking for a cheap, easy solution for camping in good weather conditions.